Myths vs Reality

 Anyone can benefit from psychotherapy to become a better problem solver.
-Stigma connected to getting help for psychological or behavioral concerns used to be a strong deterrent for people.
+Stigma connected to getting help for psychological or behavioural concerns used to be a strong deterrent for people.
 But getting help is now seen as a sign of resourcefulness.
-Researchers continue to find new links emphasizing the value of taking care of mental health to ensure good physical health, often called the mind-body health connection.
-Emotional problems can show up as physical symptoms.
-And when we are physically ill, we may develop emotional issues.

 Myth: Talking to family members or friends is just as effective as going to a MFT.

 Reality: Support from family and friends you can trust is important when you're having a hard time.
-But a MFT can offer much more than talking to family and friends.
-MFTs have years of specialized education, training and experience that make them experts in understanding and treating complex problems.
-And research shows that psychotherapy is effective and helpful.
-The techniques a MFT uses during psychotherapy are developed over decades of research and more than “just talking and listening.”
-MFTs can recognize behavior or thought patterns objectively, more so than those closest to you who may have stopped noticing — or maybe never noticed.
-A MFT might offer remarks or observations similar to those in your existing relationships, but their help may be more effective due to their timing, focus or your trust in their neutral stance.Plus, you can be completely honest with your MFT without concern that anyone else will know what you revealed.
+However, MFTs recognises behaviours or thought patterns objectively, more so than those closest to you who may have stopped noticing — or maybe never noticed.
 The therapeutic relationship is grounded in confidentiality.
 (There are a few exceptions where a MFT has a duty to inform others, such as if you threaten to harm yourself or someone else.
 But that’s something your MFT will clarify with you.)
 In fact, people often tell their MFT things they have never before revealed to anyone else.
 If your difficulties have been ongoing without any significant improvement, it may be time to seek help from a trained MFT.